 Inside: Wondering what to do in the holidays with your teenager?
-Here are 50 + ways to get them off their devices and into the holidays.
+Here are 100 + ways to get them off their devices and into the holidays.
+You can download the list for free!

 The summer holidays pose a real challenge for some parents in terms of getting kids off the couch.
 It is relatively easy to get young kids out to play, but teenagers are a bit more difficult.